ELPatitoLoco/ScriptedEvents-Wiki-Clone/EFFECT.md

 ## Arguments

 ### Mode
-Option to give or remove permanent effect.
+Option to GIVE or REMOVE effect.

 ### Target
 The players to give the item to.
 [Player variables](https://github.com/Thundermaker300/ScriptedEvents/wiki/Variables#player-variables) can be used here.